 Microwave and infrared technology, which has become common in recent years, takes its place in the food industry by shortening the drying time associated with providing quality food.
 Using microwave driers in combination with hot air live driers increases product quality and energy efficiency [10].
 The fundamental principle of microwave heating is provided with the conversion of electromagnetic energy to thermal energy by affecting the polar molecules in the material [11].
-Microwave heating systems are successfull drying systems for fruits, cereal crops and many food products which have a high moisture content.
-In drying with microwaves characteristics of 4 important properties; fast processing, energy efficiency, low cost and a high quality of the dried product [12].
+Microwave heating systems are successfull drving systems for fruits, cereal crops and many food products which have a high moisture content.
+In brief. drving with microwaves has the characteristics of 4 important properties; fast processing, energy efficiency, low cost and a high quality of the dried product [12].